Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/mcan/mcan_fd_operation_interrupt_timestamp/readme.md

     - Stop : 1 Bit
     - Flow Control : None
 6. Reset the boards to run the application
-7. In the console associated with board 2, press "0" to receive a CAN FD message
-8. In the console associated with board 1, press "2" to transmit a CAN FD message
+7. In the console associated with board 1, press "0" to transmit a CAN FD message
-9. Transmitted message description and status will be displayed in the console window of board
+8. Transmitted message description and status will be displayed in the console window of board 1
-10. Received message will be displayed in the console window of board 2
+9. Received message will be displayed in the console window of board 2
-11. Follow the sequence below to send and receive different messages:
+10. Follow the sequence below to send and receive different messages:
+    - Press '1' on board 1
-    - Press '1' on board 2 and Press '3' on board 1
+    - Press '2' on board 1
+    - Press '3' on board 1
-    - Press '4' on board 2 and Press '6' on board 1
+    - Press '4' on board 1
-    - Press '5' on board 2 and Press '7' on board 1
+    - Press '0' on board 2
-    - Press '1' on board 2 and Press 'a' on board 1
+    - Press '1' on board 2
+    - Press '2' on board 2
+    - Press '3' on board 2
+    - Press '4' on board 2
-12. If the steps are executed in this sequence, the final output in the consoles will be as below (console on the left is the transmitter (board 1) and the one on the right is receiver (board 2)):
+11. If the steps are executed in this sequence, the final output in the consoles will be as below (console on the left is the transmitter (board 1) and the one on the right is receiver (board 2)):

 ![output](images/output_mcan_fd_operation_interrupt.png)